Travel insurance: Medical

 In the event of minor injury or illness overseas, medical benefits offer coverage for visits to general practitioners, medicine, ambulance fees, and limited dentistry benefits.
 In the event of hospitalisation, most travel insurance policies include emergency assistance services, which can offer guarantees of payment to hospitals for treatment, liaise treating doctors, and organise transfers between hospitals or medical evacuations back to the insured person's country of origin.
 More comprehensive policies include an emergency companion cover, so that a family member can remain with the insured person while in hospital.

-In the event of death overseas, medical benefit sections typically include cover for repatriation of remains to insured person's the country of origin, or a funeral overseas.
+In the event of death overseas, medical benefit sections typically include cover for repatriation of remains to the insured person's country of origin, or a funeral overseas.

 Cancellation

 Comprehensive travel insurance policies include cover for any cancellation fees or lost deposits relating to cancellation of the insured's person's trip for a range of unforeseen and unexpected circumstances.
 These include illness or injury, natural disasters and bad weather, strikes and riots, hijacking, and family emergencies.
 Depending on the policy, it may also include cancellation due to jury service, being made redundant from full-time employment, having annual leave revoked for those in the armed forces or emergency services, and prohibition of or advisory against travel by a government to a particular destination.